dennishansen/iga/README.md

 This script starts a CLI chat with an Auto-GPT agent Iga who performs one of the following actions along with its rationale:
 - Talk to you: This allows you to respond
 - Run shell command: These run in it's own directory.
-The output is returned to them.
+The output is returned to Iga.
 - Think: This simple triggers another resposnse.

 This provides provides a minimal basis for guiding Iga to update it's own source code and system instructions.
 Go wild but not too wild.